edsdk/n1ed-react/README.md

 # TinyMCE + N1ED React component

-> Create and edit HTML content with powerful visual page builder based on TinyMCE
+> Create and edit HTML content with a powerful visual page builder based on TinyMCE

 **Q:** What can be better than TinyMCE?\
 **A:** The latest TinyMCE 6 + a free set of widgets, custom templates, modern UI, Flmngr file manager, ImgPen image editor, Bootstrap column editor, and visual configuration: [N1ED](https://n1ed.com).

 ![N1ED screenshot](https://n1ed.com/img/screenshots/docs/widgets/button/edit-button.png)

-This module will help to integrate N1ED (bundled TinyMCE + all required free add-ons which power up it) into your React app.
+This module will help to integrate N1ED (bundled TinyMCE + all required free add-ons that power up it) into your React app.

 ## Install